-After consultations with employee representatives, Casino Group simultaneously set up two alert mechanisms, one for reporting Sapin II Act violations and the other for reporting and compiling accusations of alleged or actual risk of causing the serious violations, harm or damage described in French law No. 2017-399 of 27 March 2017.
+After consultations with employee representatives, Casino Group simultaneously set up two alert mechanisms, one for reporting Sapin II law violations and the other for reporting and compiling accusations of alleged or actual risk of causing the serious violations, harm or damage described in French law No. 2017-399 of 27 March 2017.

-The second mechanism is open to any employee, or any other person, who wishes to report, anonymously and in any language, possible infringements of the above-mentioned law, simply by writing to: contact75vgl@deontologue.com.
-The address may also be accessed on the Commitments/Produce better page of the Group's corporate website (www.groupe-casino.fr).
+The second mechanism is open to any employee, or any other person, who wishes to report, anonymously and in any language, possible infringements of the abovementioned law, simply by writing to contact75vgl@ deontologue.com.
+The address may also be accessed on the CSR Commitments/Produce better/Improving the supply chain page of the Group's corporate website (www.groupe-casino.fr).